woelper/oculante/README.md

 - Lossless JPEG editing: Crop, rotate, mirror without recompressing data
 - Light/Dark theme and follow system theme mode
 - Network listen mode: Start with `oculante -l port` and oculante will switch to receive mode.
 You can then pipe raw image data to that port, for example using `nc localhost 8888 < image.jpg`.
 Image types will be auto-detected.
 If you pipe image sequences, these will be played at about 30 fps so you can pipe videos to it.
 This can be useful to visualize images from a headless system.
 - EXIF support: Load metadata if present
+- Load files from stdin: pipe your data with `cat image | oculante -s`

 ### Misc examples: